 Family plays an important role in the emotional, physical and spiritual development of each individual within the family system.
 The relationship dynamics between its members impacts everyone in the family unit.

 The clinical precept of family therapy is that individual problems must be understood within their larger family and environmental systems.
 This often provides the key to understanding the distress experienced.

-Family Therapy or Family Counselling is a form of psychotherapy that seeks to reduce the distress and conflict by improving interactions between family members.
+Family Therapy or Family Counselling is a form of psychotherapy that seeks to reduce distress and conflict by improving interactions between family members.
 This is achieved by mobilising their strengths, connections and relationships with each other.

 who is family therapy for?